NielsLiisberg/noxdb-tutorials/README.md

-1. Open the the source **msProduct.rpgle** by double clicking the name in the VSCode "Explorer" window.
+1. Open the the source **employee.rpgle** by double clicking the name in the VSCode "Explorer" window.
-2. The source for **msProduct.rpgle**  will now appear in editor window.
+2. The source for **employee.rpgle**  will now appear in editor window.
 3. If you press: Build.
 That is ```CTRL-b (win)``` OR ```Command-B (mac)```  OR click ```View->Command Palette->Build->Build: Run Build Task``` then the *noxDb build system* kicks in.
 4. Now select the ```noxDb Compile From IFS to application library``` will appear.
 Select that.
 5. In the status bar ( the bottom left of the VSCode screen) You can see The number of **Warning, Info and Errors** in the code.
 6. Clicking  **Warning, Info and Errors** will bring up the *"PROBLEMS"* window.
-7. You will see the ```msProduct.rpgle" / "OK compile of /prj/noxDb-tutorials/msProduct.rpgle for server tutorials``` with a blue info icon to the left.
+7. You will see the ```employee.rpgle" / "OK compile of /prj/noxDb-tutorials/employee.rpgle for server NOXDBTUT``` with a blue info icon to the left.
 8. If not...
 Click on the error icon and it will bring you to the *"PROBLEM"* in the code.
 It will place the cursor on the line with error and show the compiler error associated with that line.
 9. Fix the error - and press <CTRL-b> for build again.
 That is step 3.
 10. Not errors?
 Great !!
 Click on the search icon in the browser application you already have running at [http://MY_IBM_I:60666](http://MY_IBM_I:60666)